A New Perspective on the Effects of Spectrum in Graph Neural Networks: Preliminaries

 where $\hat{G}_{\theta^{\prime}}$ denotes a diagonal matrix in which the diagonal corresponds to spectral filter coefficients.
 To avoid eigendecomposition and ensure scalability, $\hat{G}_{\theta^{\prime}}$ is approximated by a truncated expansion in terms of Chebyshev polynomials $T_k(\tilde{\Lambda})$ up to the $k$-th order~\cite{hammond2011wavelets}, which is also the polynomials of $\Lambda$,

-where $\tilde{\Lambda}=\frac{2}{\lambda_{\max}}\Lambda-I_{N}$.
+where $\tilde{\Lambda}=\frac{2}{\lambda_{\max}}\Lambda-I_n$.
 Now the convolution in Eq.~\ref{equ:graph_conv} is

-Note that this expression is $k$-localized since it is a $k$-order polynomial in the Laplacian, i.e., it depends only on nodes that are at most $k$ steps away from the central node ($k$-hop neighbor).
+Note that this expression is $k$-localized since it is a $k$-order polynomial in the Laplacian, i.e., it depends only on nodes that are at most $k$ hops away from the central node.